Web Scraping Netflix: How to do it?

 You saw how to scrape Netflix using Python requests and BeautifulSoup.
 These tools allow you to fetch HTML source code and extract details of movies and series.

-ScrapeHero is a full-service web scraping service provider. we can build enterprise-grade web scrapers according to your specifications.
+ScrapeHero is a full-service web scraping service provider.
+We can build enterprise-grade web scrapers according to your specifications.
 This will let you focus on using the data rather than worrying about technical details.

-Table of content
+Table of contents

 Scrape any website, any format, no sweat.